icepick4/capitalympics-api/README.md

 ## Endpoints

-The API is private for the `/users` endpoints, meaning that an API key must be included in the request header to access them.
-The API is open for the `/countries` endpoints.
+The API is private for the `/users` endpoints, meaning that a token associated to the user must be included in the request header to access them (the token depends on the day you log in).
+The API is open for the `/countries` endpoints with GET Method.

 ### Countries